EULAR Applications for project grants

-- (Full project proposals must reach the Secretariat by end of June or end of December in order to meet internal process deadlines and ensure submission to the next EULAR Executive Committee meetings.)
+Full project proposals must reach the secretariat by 15 January or 15 July in order to meet internal process deadlines and ensure submission to the next EULAR Executive Committee meetings.

 Applications for research project funding